Honda Canada Inc.

-Honda Canada Inc. is the Canadian division of the Honda Motor Company.
+Honda Canada Inc. is the Canadian regional subsidiary of the Honda Motor Company.
 Founded in 1969, Honda has been building cars in Canada since 1986 in Alliston, Ontario and head office in Markham, Ontario.

 Sales

 Motorcycles were the first Honda products sold.
 It was not until 1973 that cars were sold in Canada.
 The first car dealership, Honda de Sigi, was opened by German entrepreneur Siegfried Bauer in downtown Montreal followed by a second dealership in Laval.

 Honda Canada Inc. supports a network of 237 Honda and 51 Acura authorized automotive dealers in Canada.
 There are over 600 dealers for Honda motorcycles, scooters, mopeds, snowblowers, lawnmowers and other equipment in Canada.
 Its financial services arm, Honda Canada Finance Inc. (HCFI), was established in 1987.